 Criminal Records Bureau

-The figures cannot be analysed by month without incurring disproportionate cost.
+The figures cannot be broken down by allocation, without incurring disproportionate cost.